INSTRUMENT ASSISTED SOFT TISSUE MOBILIZATION

 When Adjustments, Stretching and Exercise Are Not Enough

 There are times when adjustments, stretching and exercise are not enough to resolve your symptoms.
-In these cases, Dr. Rob and Dr. Kevin can use a variety of soft tissue techniques to help complete the healing process.
+In these cases, Dr. Rob, Dr. Kevin and Dr. Joe can use a variety of soft tissue techniques to help complete the healing process.
 The doctors have a great deal of experience in the use of Instrument Assisted Soft Tissue Mobilization (IASTM).
 In their years of clinical practice, they have learned how to employ assisted techniques and have used them appropriately with patients to achieve the desired outcome of treatment.
 Several IASTM techniques may be incorporated into care, and these include:

 Active Release Therapy (ART)